alpesh1988/react-php-using-node/README.md

      <b>URL:</b> localhost:4000/deleteproduct?id=7<br>
      <b>Method:</b> DELETE

+## Service worker

+This repo uses service worker which you can see in developer tools.
+Each time I am updating the data cache when add, edit or delete functinality is performed.
+Once application is up, you can see DB data on localhost:3000.
+Now you can terminate client (stop npm run client command), You can still perform data manipulation activities with service workers. :)

-Don't forget to add stars If you find this repository helpful.
+Don't forget to add star If you find this repository helpful.